-As a corollary to the assumption of risk, however, the Commission will have greater control over when, where, and how new generation is built if it instructs utilities to build rather than soliciting proposals for a wide range of competing projects, none of which may provided precisely the combination of benefits that the State needs.
-Delaware recently rejected all proposed contracts for new generation because none of the bidders met the state's requirements.
+As a corollary to the assumption of risk, however, the Commission will have somewhat greater control over when, where, and how new generation is built if it instructs utilities to build rather than soliciting proposals for a wide range of competing projects, none of which may provide precisely the combination of benefits that the State needs.
 Direct utility ownership will largely avoid such problems because the Commission can instruct the utility to procure exactly the kind of unit the State wants.

 Nevertheless, some drawbacks to utility ownership will likely remain.
 Most notably, the Commission will need to take a more active role in supervising the utilities.
-Because they are concerned about post-hoc prudence investigations, utilities will probably seek Commission approval before making significant decisions, thereby creating costly inefficiencies that ratepayers must absorb.
+Because they are concerned about post-hoc prudence investigations, utilities will probably seek Commission approval before making significant decisions, potentially creating costly inefficiencies that ratepayers must absorb.
 As with the complete utility ownership option, the Commission will also have to police the relationship between the utility and its generating affiliate.
 While even a long-term contract for generation raises some concern about intra-corporate abuse, actual utility ownership will exacerbate the opportunities for improper communications and actions.
-As will all the possible options, the Commission will need to weigh the risks, costs, and benefits before adopting a particular course.
+As with all the possible options, the Commission will need to weigh the risks, costs, and benefits before adopting a particular course.